mossicrue/katello-attach-subscription/README.md

     * `regex` check if the content hosts value match the regex created from the content of `value`
     * `vercmp` check if the hosts fact value pass the version comparsion specified in `value`

-It also has a `sub` entry, which is an hash of array.
-The hash has product as key, which is a string to identify the type of subscription, and the content is an array of RedHat Pool ID of subscription to be attached to the host.
+It also has a `sub` entry, which is an hash of value that would be searched through API The hash has product as key, which is a string to identify the type of subscription, and the content is an array of query that found one or more contract of the subscriptions to be attached to the host.

     :subs:
       -